Committee approves bill that allows municipalities to regulate golf cart, moped rentals - South Carolina Radio Network

-A House committee has passed a bill that allows municipalities to adopt ordinances that regulate the renting of mopeds and golf carts.
+A South Carolina House committee has advanced a bill which allows municipalities to adopt ordinances that regulate the renting of mopeds and golf carts.

-The proposal would allow local towns and counties to adopt their own ordinances that regulate businesses that rent mopeds and golf carts, particularly in tourist areas such as Myrtle Beach or Hilton Head where users may be unfamiliar with roads.
+The proposal would allow local towns and counties to adopt their own ordinances regulating businesses which rent mopeds and golf carts.
 Towns would be able to set restrictions on where the vehicles can be used.
 Click here to read the bill.

 “The municipality would have the ability –or the county — to set geographic limits for the operation of golf carts that they rent in tourist areas around the state,” Elliott said.
 “There’s been an issue with golf carts and mopeds interfering with traffic.”

-Of course, those municipal ordinances must be in compliance with state law.
-According to state law, mopeds may not be operated faster than 35 miles per hour but can be ridden on roads with speed limits up to 55 miles per hour.
-The state law says golf carts cannot be operated on roads with speed limits higher than 35 miles per hour.
-Click here to read the current law.
+Those municipal ordinances must still be in compliance with state laws, particularly those preventing mopeds operating faster than 35 miles per hour but allowing them to ride on roads with speed limits up to 55 miles per hour.
+State law also bars golf carts from driving on roads with speed limits higher than 35 miles per hour.
+Click here to read the current law

-Representative Alan Clemmons, R – Myrtle Beach, who sponsored the bill, said he’s concerned about where tourists use rented mopeds.

 The House Education and Public Works Committee voted unanimously to advance the bill.